 When it comes to groceries, online retailers have had a problem appealing to consumers who want to pick their own fresh produce.
 The Whole Foods acquisition could put Amazon closer to people in their homes and help overcome that obstacle.

 Otherwise, the move by Amazon seems like a mismatch.
 Amazon is known for low prices.
 Whole Foods is more of a premium leader.
 Still, strong brand loyalty and the network of physical locations could be the main draw for Amazon.

 Amazon’s move let the air out of the stocks of its grocery competitors.
 Kroger Co.
 (NYSE:KRC) shares fell 14%, Target Corp.
-(NYSE:TGTA) shares dropped 12%, Supervalu Inc. (NYSE:SVUC) shares fell 19%, Costco Wholesale Corp.
-(NASDAQ:COSTA) shares fell off 6.2% and Wal-Mart shares dropped 5.8%.
+(NYSE:TGTC) shares dropped 12%, Supervalu Inc. (NYSE:SVUC) shares fell 19%, Costco Wholesale Corp.
+(NASDAQ:COSTC) shares fell off 6.2% and Wal-Mart shares dropped 5.8%.

 This is news the grocery industry didn’t need.
 Competition, price wars, discounters like Aldi and more customers already shopping online for many products have eaten into traditional grocery store profits in a big way.

 The potential impact of the entry of Amazon into groceries, let along the acquisition of Whole Foods Market adds insult to injury for chains like Kroger.
 The company already revealed recently that the “upheaval” in the food retailing industry meant the company expected fiscal year earnings to be 9% lower than originally forecast.

 Cash drains will likely go to higher wages, more hours in service departments, investment in digital and additional price cuts in an arena that already has thin margins.
 In a nutshell Kroger is deciding to defend market share over earnings.
 As Loop Capital analyst, Andrew Wolf told Supermarket News, “In a competitive market, it’s hard to do both.”